 Reservations for Park Hopping

-If the reservation you made is for a ride that isn’t in the park where you have your Park Pass, you will not be able to make a Lightning Lane reservation unless the return time is after 2 p.m., when you can park hop.
+If the Lightning Lane reservation you want is for a ride that isn’t in the park where you have your Park Pass, you won’t be able to reserve unless the return time is after 2 p.m., when you can park hop.
 It’s OK if you’re booking before 2 p.m., only the return time for the LL needs to be later than 2 p.m.
+As of June 27, 2023, you’ll only be able to make reservations for Park Hopping if you’ve purchased the “All Parks” Genie+.

-Practically speaking, this means that if it’s between 7 a.m. and 7:30 a.m., and you’re trying to book in a park you’re hopping to, you may have to try a few times before you’re successful since you won’t be able to see the return time to know if it’s late enough.
-Unless the reservation you’re trying to make is for an attraction that books very quickly and will pass 2 p.m. rapidly, it may be easier to simply wait until 7:30 a.m. to begin looking at reservations in a park you’re hopping to.
+Practically speaking, this means that if it’s earlier than 7:30 a.m., and you’re trying to book in a park you’re hopping to, you’re shooting in the dark.
+You may have to try a few times before you’re successful since you won’t be able to see the return time to know if it’s late enough for you to reserve.
+Unless you’re trying for an attraction that books very quickly and will pass 2 p.m. rapidly, it may be easier to simply wait until you can see the return times before looking at reservations in a park you’re hopping to.

 Making Your Next Reservation